cgruver-cajun-navy/cajun-navy-response-system/README.md

 This work is inspired by, and principally based on [Emergency Response Demo](https://erdemo.io).
 For a working application, follow that link.

-I am doing this re-write principally for my own education.
+I am doing this re-write for my own education.
 If you want to come along on the journey, we're going to use the principles of Domain Driven Design to create an application that is deployed across three "regions" for maximum resiliency.

 Along the way, we'll be using OpenShift as our cloud platform, Cassandra for persistence, Kafka for eventing, and the Quarkus Java framework for coding.